Have you ever stood in the kitchen without one solid idea of what to cook?Especially now that we are all cooking all the time? Me, too.

 It happened to me just recently which got me to thinking.
 I cook for a living.
 If I lose my spark once in a while, does everyone?
 So then I really got to thinking and decided to give you a week’s worth of summer recipes so all you have to do is shop and cook.

-The first recipe for your week (of course, you can cook these in any order you desire, but this is how I’d do it) comes from my new book (out in September) is Sesame Noodle Salad.
+The first recipe for your week (of course, you can cook these in any order you desire, but this is how I’d do it) comes from my newest book is Sesame Noodle Salad.
 It draws from my macrobiotic roots and makes for great leftovers for lunch the next day.
 But I don’t think that’s all you should cook in one day.
 It’d be great if you could knock out this yummy Daikon-Shiitake Consommé to go with your noodles (and help you digest).
 And a salad would make for the perfect feast.

 For Tuesday night, why not knock out a big batch of Hot, Hot, Hot Black Bean Soup ever and serve it with avocado toast topped with cherry tomatoes and drizzled with fabulous extra virgin olive oil?
 Let the leftovers develop overnight in the fridge, then reheat it for dinner on Wednesday night with warm organic corn tortillas, sliced avocado drizzled with great olive oil, and this corn dish Corn and Chanterelle Salad.